-- (a) aggressively criticizing a company's announced initiatives and strategic actions and presenting the activist's own recommendations and business plan; - (b) proposing a precatory proxy resolution for specific actions prescribed by the activist or the creation of a special committee of independent directors to undertake a strategic review for the purpose of "maximizing shareholder value";

-- (c) conducting a proxy fight to get board representation at an annual or special meeting or through action by written consent (note that solicitation for a short slate is very often supported by ISS and, if supported, is often successful, in whole or in part, and ISS is increasingly showing support for "control" slates); - (d) orchestrating a "withhold the vote" campaign; - (e) seeking to force a sale by leaking or initiating rumors of an unsolicited approach, publicly calling for a sale, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, making their own "stalking horse" bid or partnering with a hostile acquirer to build secret, substantial stock positions in the target to facilitate a takeover; - (f) rallying institutional investors and sell-side research analysts to support the activist; - (g) using stock loans, options, derivatives and other devices to increase voting power beyond the activist's economic equity investment; - (h) using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments; - (i) hiring private investigators to establish dossiers on directors, management and key employees and otherwise conducting aggressive "diligence"; and - (j) litigating to obtain board records and materials and to block transactions.
+- a. aggressively criticizing a company's announced initiatives and strategy and presenting the activist's own recommendations and business plan; - b. proposing a precatory proxy resolution for specific actions prescribed by the activist or the creation of a special committee of independent directors to undertake a strategic review for the purpose of "maximizing shareholder value": - c. conducting a proxy fight to get board representation at an annual or special meeting or through action by written consent (solicitation for a short slate is very often supported by ISS and, if supported, is often successful, in whole or in part); - d. orchestrating a "withhold the vote" campaign; - e. seeking to force a sale by leaking or initiating rumors of an unsolicited approach, publicly calling for a sale, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, making their own "stalking horse" bid or partnering with a hostile acquirer to build secret substantial stock positions in the target to facilitate a takeover; - f. rallying institutional investors and sell-side research analysts to support the activist's arguments; - g. using stock loans, options, derivatives and other devices to increase voting power beyond the activist's economic equity investment; - h. using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments; - i. hiring private investigators to establish dossiers on directors, management and key employees and otherwise conducting aggressive "diligence"; and - j. litigation.

-Current SEC rules do not prevent an activist from secretly accumulating a more than 5% position before being required to make public disclosure and do not prevent activists and institutional investors from privately communicating and cooperating.
+SEC rules do not prevent an activist from secretly accumulating a more than 5% position before being required to make public disclosure and do not prevent activists and institutional investors from privately communicating and cooperating.

 Prevention of, or response to, an activist attack is an art, not a science.
 There is no substitute for preparation.
+To forestall an attack, a company should regularly review its business portfolio and strategy and its governance and executive compensation issues.
 In addition to a program of advance engagement with investors, it is essential to be able to mount a defense quickly and to be flexible in responding to changing tactics.
-To forestall an attack, a company should continuously review its business portfolio and strategy and its governance and executive compensation issues sensibly and in light of its particular needs and circumstances.
-Companies must regularly adjust strategies and defenses to meet changing market conditions, business dynamics and legal developments.